 Ayurveda is an intensely personalized “prescription” based on your dosa, or constitution.
 Based on your dosa, an ayurvedic specialist will examine your constitution and give you specific diet and lifestyle recommendations to help eliminate dis-ease within your body.

-Once you fully understand the three dosa, you can identify habits and practices that are causing dis-ease in your body.
+Once you fully understand the three dosha, you can identify habits and practices that are causing dis-ease in your body.
 Dis-ease can be anything from poor digestion, anger, anxiety, lethargy, depression, heartburn, muscle cramps, etc.

-Each dis-ease has specific qualities just like your dosa.
+Each dis-ease has specific qualities just like your dosha.
 For example, a hot temper is a pitta dis-ease because it has pitta qualities (hot, fire, fast).
 Lethargy is a kapha disease because it has kapha qualities (slow moving).

 There are countless examples of how Ayurveda affects the balance in your life.
 The best way to really understand Ayurveda is to practice with an ayurvedic specialist.
-However, if you can’t meet with an Ayurvedic specialist, simply knowing the qualities and your dosa will help you apply ayurvedic concepts to your daily life.
+However, if you can’t meet with an Ayurvedic specialist, simply knowing the qualities and your dosha will help you apply ayurvedic concepts to your daily life.

 Each quality has an opposite quality.